dipanshu447/100-days-of-reactjs/Day-13_&_14/notes.md

 - When a user clicks on one option, it will select only that particular one in the group.
 - If they have different names, they will behave separately and allow multiple selections.

+> **Note**: It works similarly for checkboxes, except checkboxes allow selecting multiple options even if they share the same name.
+To retrieve all selected checkbox values, use .getAll(), which returns an array containing all selected values.

 ## `<fieldset>`

 - `<fieldset>` is an HTML tag used to group related form elements (like radios, checkboxes, inputs).